TriplyDB/async-saxophone/README.md

 [ 'tagopen', 'example', 'id="1"', '/' ]
 [ 'tagopen', 'example', 'id="2"', '/' ]
 [ 'tagclose', 'root' ]
+done
 ```

 ### Exports:

-`const {xmlNodeGenerator,parseAttrs,parseEntities}= require('async-saxophone');`
+`const {makeAsyncXMLParser} = require('async-saxophone');`

+* **`makeAsyncXMLParser(options)`** takes parser options and returns a generator function that will parse an XML document.
+    * `options` are detailed below.
-- **`xmlNodeGenerator(iterator)`** is an async generator function.
+    * `parser(iterator)` is the async generator function returned from `makeAsyncXMLParser`.
-It takes as an argument any iterator over an XML document.
+        * It takes as an argument any iterator over an XML document.
-It returns an async iterator over then nodes encountered as the document is parsed.
+        * It returns an async iterator over the nodes encountered as the document is parsed.

-- **parseAttrs**
-As a convenience, [Saxophone.parseAttrs](https://www.npmjs.com/package/saxophone#saxophoneparseattrsattrs) is exported by this package.
-It parses a string of XML attributes, such as would be output as a result of parsing an opening tag.

-- **parseEntities**
-As a convenience, [Saxophone.parseEntities](https://www.npmjs.com/package/saxophone#saxophoneparseentitiestext) is exported by this package.
-It expands all XML entities in a string to the characters represented by the entities.
+* **options**
+    * `include`: a list of node types to be output.
+See `AvailableNodes` above for a complete list.
+If option = `{include:['tagopen','tagclose']}`, for example, only opening and closing tags will be output.
+If `include` is not specified, all nodes will be output.
+    * `alwaysTagClose`: If a self-closing tag is encountered a `tagclose` node will be output
+    * `noEmptyText`: If truish, empty text nodes, or text that is all whitespace will not be output.

 ### Output:

-`xmlNodeGenerator` is an async generator function, it implements an iterator over the nodes encountered during parsing.
+The parser returned from `makeAsyncXMLParser` is an async generator function.
+It takes an iterator as an argument and returns an async iterator over the nodes encountered during parsing.
 The types of nodes and their representation is as follows:

 - **tagopen**: `['tagopen', tag-name, attr-string, is-self-closing]`.
+  - `tag-name` the tag's name, as found in the XML: <tag-name ...>
--- `attr-string` may be parsed with `parseAttrs` to convert it into a key/value object.
+  - `attr-string` everything between the tag name and `>` or `/>`.
+This string may be parsed with `Saxophone.parseAttrs` to convert it into a key/value object.
 Any leading or trailing whitespace will be trimmed off.
--- `is-self-closing` will be either '/' (truish) if the tag is self-closing or '' (falsish) if it is not.
+  - `is-self-closing` will be either '/' (truish) if the tag is self-closing or '' (falsish) if it is not.
 - **tagclose**: `['tagclose', tag-name]`
 - **text**: `['text',content]`.
-Entities in the text may be parsed with the `parseEntities` function.
+Entities in the text may be parsed with the `Saxophone.parseEntities` function.
 - **cdata**: `['cdata',content]`
 - **commment**: `['comment',content]`
 - **processinginstruction**: `['processinginstruction',content]`.
 Content of the processing instruction is not parsed.